Gaddafi Stadium: 2024–2025 renovation efforts

 In June 2024, PCB announced that Gaddafi Stadium will be upgraded for the upcoming 2025 ICC Champions Trophy.

-The renovation plan included the construction of a new pavilion building, re-profiling of all general enclosures with stands being brought closer by 20 feet to the playing area, removal of the fencing around the stands in favour of a “moat”, increasing the seating capacity from 21,500 to 34,000+ spectators, installation of new “replay screens”, installation of LED lights in place of existing floodlights and a newly built head office for PCB.
+The renovation plan included the construction of a new pavilion building, re-profiling of all general enclosures with stands being brought closer by 20 feet to the playing area, removal of the fencing around the stands in favour of a "moat", increasing the seating capacity from 21,500 to 34,000+ spectators, installation of new "replay screens", installation of LED lights in place of existing floodlights and a newly built head office for PCB.
 The project was said to be completed by 25 December 2024, however, the deadline was moved forward by a month due to minor unfinished work.
+After the reconstruction, the capacity increased to slightly over 27,000.

 The renovated stadium was inaugurated by the Prime Minister of Pakistan Shehbaz Sharif on 7 February 2025.
 The inauguration ceremony included performances showcasing Pakistan's culture, by famous artists; including Arif Lohar, Ali Zafar and Aima Baig.

 Pavilions

 The two main pavilions at Gaddafi Stadium, previously known as the main building's pavilion and far-end Pavilion, have been renamed ahead of the ICC Champions Trophy 2025.
 The main building's pavilion has been renamed the Jinnah End, while the far-end Pavilion is now called the Iqbal End.
-This renaming by the Pakistan Cricket Board (PCB) is part of an effort to modernize the stadium and honor national leaders Muhammad Ali Jinnah and Allama Iqbal.
+This renaming by the Pakistan Cricket Board (PCB) is part of an effort to modernise the stadium and honour national leaders Muhammad Ali Jinnah and Allama Iqbal.
 Additionally, the PCB has confirmed that the stadium itself will undergo a name change following the conclusion of the tournament.